 How to measure your company’s organizational health

 It might be counterintuitive, but focusing on the financial performance of an organization is not a good way of assessing organizational health.
 While in theory, companies that improve their financial performance might be able to get their employees to align, execute, and improve resilience more effectively, the opposite usually occurs in reality, according to McKinsey.

 When it comes to understanding organizational health, qualitative metrics like the state of the culture, employee experience, and engagement levels are a far more accurate indicator than financial results.

-Feedback from staff is your most valuable tool for assessing organizational health, but don’t make the mistake of only relying on what the leadership has to say.
+Feedback from staff is your most valuable tool for assessing organizational health, as some might have different ideas on how to approach change.
+But don’t make the mistake of only relying on what the leadership has to say.